ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ## Get Started

-(If attending the 2024 ASP-DAC tutorial, please skip this part.)
+(If attending the 2024 ASP-DAC tutorial, please jump to Session 1 directly.)

 ### Build the Docker image using the Dockerfile provided and run the docker container: